Tshogun/Low-Latency-Internship/README.md

 )
 ```

-Keeps only the latest record.
+The latest record per patient is retained.

 ---

-## Output Table
+# Output Tables

+Example:

 ```text
 patient_v1_latest
 ```

-This becomes the analytics-ready table.
+These tables are used directly for analytics and dashboards.

 ---

-# ⏰ Scheduling
+# Scheduling

-Cloud Scheduler triggers the deduplication Cloud Function daily.
+Cloud Scheduler triggers the deduplication function daily.

 Example: